 Well, imagine if that strain was alleviated.
-That instead of focusing the first few years on simply getting a great Step 1 score, you could focus on the connections between information, on really understanding how the information you’re taking in will help you down the road.
+Instead of focusing the first few years on simply getting a great Step 1 score, you could focus on the connections between information, and on really understanding how the information you’re taking in will help you down the road.

 In essence, taking off the score blinders and truly learning how to become the best physician possible.

 That is what OnlineMedEd believes the Step 1 moving to a pass-fail model will do for students, and we are behind it all the way.

 Though the information learned in Basic Sciences is vitally important, it doesn’t test your ability to be a doctor.
 Yet, Step 1 has defined so many doctors’ career paths.
 The pass-fail model will allow Basic Sciences proficiency to be ascertained, without allowing a specific score to determine actual ability.
 The emphasis moves from studying for the test to being the best-educated physician you can be.

 With less weight put on Step 1, students can focus on truly understanding the information, not memorizing as much as possible, something that has always been a guiding principle at OnlineMedEd.
 Students will also have more mental space to focus on becoming better physicians; building healthy habits, focusing on the specialities that interest them, and preparing for residency.